Martin Shepherd – Lutemaker

 Francis Shepherd – Digital Media

 Francis, Martin’s eldest son, joined Luteshop in 2013 on a part-time basis to oversee marketing and web design, as well as to assist in the workshop.
 He took up the cello aged 7, more recently becoming a first-study tenor.
 Francis read for a BA in Music at University College, Oxford, during which time he was a choral exhibitoner with the Choir of Merton College, Oxford, senior organ scholar at St Barnabas Church, Jericho and was also active as a conductor with a range of student ensembles and choirs: he completed a year’s tenure with the Oxford University Wind Orchestra, and has worked with the Oxford University Philharmonia, as well as several college choirs, both as a conductor and organist.
 In 2013 Francis also completed work experience with organ builders Harrison & Harrison in Durham, England.

 Francis manages Luteshop’s online presence, as well having an occasional hand in helping to build instruments and manage the workshop, and has also taken an interest in composition, and the editing of early music.
 His works have been performed by several choirs in Oxford, including those of University, St John’s, and Merton colleges.
-After graduating Francis worked as a choral scholar at St Davids Cathedral, before moving to Cornwall, where he is a Lay Vicar in Truro Cathedral Choir, Music Coordinator at Truro School, as well as a freelance singer, tutor and recording engineer.
-When not working he can be found indulging in his passions for landscape photography and the outdoors.
+After graduating Francis worked as a choral scholar at St Davids Cathedral, before moving to Cornwall, where he is a Lay Vicar in Truro Cathedral Choir, Music Coordinator at Truro School, as well as a freelance singer, cellist, and recording engineer.
+When not working, he can be found indulging in his passions for landscape photography and fine wines.

 Luteshop is proud to be supplied by: